Muhammad-AbuSenna/Smart-Parking-System-Project/README.md

 Esp32 is programmed using Arduino IDE.

 ### Note:
- please Check the media branch in the repository to see a picture of the system prototype.
+ please Check the media file in the repository to see a picture of the system prototype.

 ## 2. Web Application: